Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 The third value determines the size of the bubble.
 The fourth, optional value can be used for data bound color for the bubbles.

-## Calendar view
+## Calendar heatmap
-A *calendar view* shows a single value grouped by a single category.
+A *calendar heatmap* shows a single value grouped by a single category.
 The category must be a date data source in order for the visualization to work as intended.

 The category groups the value by day, and shows the objects as colorized squares like a calendar.
 The calendar view shows data up to one year before the reference date.

 Selection can be done either by clicking on individual day squares or month labels.

 *A typical use case would be visualizing when tasks are completed.*

+## Category list
+A *Category list* is a simple comma-separated outlisting of the objects from a category data source.

+By default, it uses the naming field(s) of the category data source for naming of the objects, but this can be overriden.
+Sorting and selection is supported.

+## Change list
+A *change list* is used to list a percentage deviation between two values, grouped by a single category.

+For all category objects, the table shows the category name and the primary value with its deviation from the comparative value.

+The width of the columns can be set by adjusting the *column width* of the category in the format tab of the designer.
+Sorting can be done by category or value.

+Actions can be applied to header, content, button and context menu.

+*A typical use case would be showing the value of a stock or currency and comparing it to its value the previous day.*

 ## Circle packing
 A *circle packing* shows a single value grouped by a single category.